martscht/pandar/content/lehre/independence/independence-r.md

 ### Data visualisation magic {#visualization}

 For plotting I recommend the package [ggplot2](https://raw.githubusercontent.com/rstudio/cheatsheets/master/pngs/thumbnails/data-visualization-cheatsheet-thumbs.png) which has many helpful functions for data visualization and it also gives you the freedom to individualize the plots and to change the  parameters the way you want.
-There is also a seperate [tutorial](/extras/#ggplotting) on `pandaR` that gives an in-depth description of the `ggplot2` package and many of its functions.

 #### Boxplots {#boxplot}